khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
-        <p>In most instances a user can move focus away from a focused component using only the keyboard.
-However, a few instances are known where the user cannot navigate away from focused file editors: <a
+        <p>In most instances a user can move focus away from a focused element using only the keyboard.
+However, a few instances are known where a user cannot navigate away from focused file editors: <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/627"
           target="_blank"
         >https://gitlab.com/groups/gitlab-org/-/epics/627</a></p>